-Response to behaviors: The professional staff at a school has the responsibility for taking appropriate actions when a student is involved in a situation which disrupts the learning environment of a school.
+Response to behaviors:

+The professional staff at a school or in the HVA, has the responsibility for taking appropriate actions when a student is involved in a situation which disrupts the learning environment of a school or virtual setting.
+While a virtual setting is unique in the behaviors that can occur, HVA students are permitted to attend events, clubs and activities in the brick and mortar setting and should be aware of the expected building conduct.
 When determining the consequences, they take the following into consideration: